John Bennet (judge): Career

 Bennet, who was interested in the affairs of Oxford University, was asked by Sir Thomas Bodley to act as fund-raiser for the Bodleian Library, a task he carried out efficiently.
 Bennet was one of the first governors of Pembroke College, Oxford.
 He was elected MP for Oxford University in 1614 and 1621.
 However, he was accused by Richard Kilvert in Parliament of extracting bribes and excessive fees in his judicial work.
 The issue was debated in his absence, Bennet pleading ill-health, and it was decided that he should be expelled from the House of Commons and the case referred to the House of Lords.
 He was placed under house arrest.
 When he appeared before the House of Lords, he said that he could account for all but £4,000 of the money that had passed through his hands.
 He was bailed in the sum of £20,000 and ordered to pay to Oxford University £1,000 that he still had as executor of Thomas Bodley's estate: he only paid £550.
 When the case was eventually tried, Bennet's counsel put up a weak defence.
 Bennet was fined £20,000, but punishments of imprisonment and disqualification from office were later lifted.
 It was said that his profiteering from his post overshadowed that of Francis Bacon: "Sir John Bennet hath made my Lord Chancellor an honest man".
+From London, on the 7th Jul 1624, Lord Francis Bacon writes to King James I, “I prostrate myself at your Majesty’s feet; I, your ancient servant, now sixty-four years old in age, and three years five months old in misery.
+I desire not from your Majesty means, nor place, nor employment, but only, after so long a time of expiation, a complete and total remission of the sentence of the Upper House, to the end that blot of ignonimy may be removed from me, and from my memory with posterity; that I die not a condemned man, but may be to your Majesty, as I am to God, nova creatura.
+Your Majesty hath pardoned the like to Sir John Bennet, between whose case and mine (not being partial to myself, but speaking out of the general opinion) there was as much difference, I will not say as between black and white, but as between black and gray, or ash-coloured.
+Look therefore down, dear Sovereign, upon me also in pity.”